What are the new face mask rules in the UK?

 Some Conservative MPs remain viciously opposed to introducing more restrictions 18 months into the pandemic and a backbench rebellion against Mr Johnson’s increasingly-troubled leadership is expected when the House of Commons votes on the new restrictions on Tuesday 14 December.

-Labour Party leader Sir Keir Starmer, however, has indicated that his MPs will vote in favour of the measures, ending any chance of a serious challenge to their implementation.
+Labour Party leader Sir Keir Starmer and shadow health secretary Wes Streeting, however, have indicated that their MPs will vote in favour of the measures, ending any chance of a serious challenge to their implementation.

 Scientists and experts around the world say they do not yet have enough “real-world” data to be able to give an accurate assessment on how dangerous omicron is, but it is believed to be more transmissible than the delta variant, which remains the dominant strain in the UK.